MadScienceZone/lumos/README.md

 testing and providing feedback to the developer, feel free to do so, but don't expect a solid, finished product yet.

+# Domain Name
+This project was originally created when our domain name was `alchemy.com`.
+We have now moved to `madscience.zone`.
+Any lingering references in documentation, source code, PCB images, etc., which reference `alchemy.com` should instead now refer to `madscience.zone`.

 # See Also
 More information about the project may be found at [www.madscience.zone/lumos](https://www.madscience.zone/lumos).